pulumi/pulumi/docs/design/packages.md

     d = (D)b; // Error at runtime, Base is not an instance of Derived. b = d;    // OK.

-NutIL also supports a dynamic `isinst` operator, to check whether a given object is of a certain class.
+CocoIL also supports a dynamic `isinst` operator, to check whether a given object is of a certain class.

-In addition, however, NutIL supports structural "duck typed" conversions between conjurable types (records and interfaces).
+In addition, however, CocoIL supports structural "duck typed" conversions between conjurable types (records and interfaces).
 Recall that a conjurable type is one with only primary properties and no constructor.
 Such types do not have invariants that might be violated by free coercions between such types.
 So long as the source and target are "compatible" at compile-time, duck-type conversions between them work just fine.